 The Committee will:

 - Approve in advance all audit and non-audit services provided by the external auditors.
 Non-audit services that are perceived to be materially in conflict with the role of auditor will not be provided by the external auditor.
 These services are expected to include investigations and consulting advice and subcontracting of operational activities normally undertaken by management and where the external auditor may ultimately be required to express an opinion on its own work.

-- Discussion with external auditors, in the absence of management where necessary, aimed at ensuring that the committee understands not only the acceptability of accounting practices in the Group, but also the quality of these practices.
+- Undertake discussions with external auditors, in the absence of management where necessary, aimed at ensuring that the committee understands not only the acceptability of accounting practices in the Group, but also the quality of these practices.

-- Discussion with management and external auditors on all aspects which will affect the level of internal control within the Company, review of self-assessment checklists and certifications and the reports of auditors.
+- Undertake discussions with management and external auditors on all aspects which will affect the level of internal control within the Company, review of self-assessment checklists and certifications and the reports of auditors.

-- Assessment, through observation, discussion and external reference, of the calibre and quality of senior financial management of the group, and of succession planning; and similar assessment of both internal and external auditors, as well as determining whether they are appropriately objective or independent.
+- Undertake assessment, through observation, discussion and external reference, of the calibre and quality of senior financial management of the group, and of succession planning; and similar assessment of both internal and external auditors, as well as determining whether they are appropriately objective or independent.

-- Appointment of the external auditor and the rotation of external audit engagement partners
+- Appoint the external auditor and the rotation of external audit engagement partners

 The mandate for this role is to work with the Committee and management to identify and review key areas of operations and compliance and to regularly report to the Committee and to the Board as to the outcome of such reviews.

 ASX Corporate Governance Principles and Recommendations provide fundamental principles and recommendations for a corporate governance framework.